Sunglasses-At-Night/Sunglasses-At-Night.github.io/source/_posts/reflection-serializer.md

 And that ends the explanation for writing serialization with Json!
 I did not come up with the entire thing myself; I had to do quite a lot of research and looking up and seeing other people's code before coming to this solution.

+RTTR has its own example of how to do json serialization, and it was from their code that I solved the issues with instances and variants.

+# Conclusion
+You usually have to pair a serialization function with a deserialization function, but with this the base is setup such that it'll be easier to do deserialization.
+If I have time, I'll talk about how to deserialize from the json file to memory; its not particularly hard now that we have a good base setup.

+I hope this helps description will help someone in the future doing something similar and avoid the pains I had to trod through.